 Option 1 (no fitness required)

-This suggestion takes in the two lowest falls (Skradinski Buk and Roški Slap) and the Visovac and Krka Monasteries and can be done by people who don’t look for physical exercise.
+This suggestion includes the two lowest falls (Skradinski Buk and Roški Slap) and the Visovac and Krka Monasteries.
+It can be done by people who don’t seek physical exercise.

 Leave exploring Skradinski Buk for your second morning.
-Instead, on your first morning, join the boat excursion/s to Visovac Monastery and Roški Slap, and from there to Krka Monastery and the medieval fortresses Trošenj and Nečven (make sure you book in advance).
+Instead, on your first morning, join the boat excursion to Visovac Monastery and Roški Slap, and from there to Krka Monastery and the medieval fortresses Trošenj and Nečven (make sure you book in advance).
 Have lunch at Roški Slap upon your return from Krka Monastery.
-Including the boat ride between Skradin and Skradinski Buk (and the walk between the jetties), the excursions will take up the whole day.
+The excursions will take up the whole day, including the boat ride between Skradin and Skradinski Buk (and the walk between the jetties).

 The boat excursion to Krka Monastery also provides a glimpse of the remains of Trošenj, a medieval fortress high above the Krka river